Penglai-Enclave/Penglai-Enclave/README.md

 ### Encryption library in SDK

+Penglai supports national secret algorithm like **SM4**.

-Penglai utilizes the mbedtls as its encryption library.
+Besides, Penglai utilizes the mbedtls to provide other crypto algorithm support.

 Mbed TLS is a C library that implements cryptographic primitives, X.509 certificate manipulation and the SSL/TLS and DTLS protocols.
 Its small code footprint makes it suitable for embedded systems.
 And Mbed TLS includes a reference implementation of the PSA Cryptography API.